 Here are some expert tips for maximizing the impact of your pork seasoning powder:

-- Rub It In: Press the seasoning into the meat to ensure adhesion and allow flavors to penetrate deeper.
+- Rub It In: Press the seasoning into the meat with your fingers to ensure adhesion and allow flavors to penetrate deeper.
+This creates micro-abrasions that help absorption.

 - Rest Before Cooking: Let the seasoned meat sit for at least 30 minutes before cooking.
-For best results, refrigerate overnight.
+For best results, refrigerate overnight to allow flavors to fully penetrate.

 Homemade vs Store-Bought: Which Is Better?